-36.3.7 Bus Time-out
+36.3.7 Bus Time-Out

 The SMBus protocol requires a bus watchdog to prevent a stalled device from holding the bus indefinitely.
-The I2C Bus Time-Out (I2CxBTO) register provides several timer sources that can be configured as the time-out time base.
-When the selected resource expires, the module is reset and the bus is forced into an Idle state.
+The I2C Bus Time-Out Clock Source Selection (I2CxBTOC) register provides several clock sources that can be used as the time-out time base.
+The I2C Bus Time-Out (I2CxBTO) register is used to determine the actual bus time-out time period, as well as how the module responds to a time-out.